Basic Algorithm Templates

 16

-// Use binary search to find the discretized value corresponding to x
+// Binary search to find the discretized value corresponding to x

-int find(int x) // Find the first position that is greater than or equal to x
+int find(int x) // Find the first position greater than or equal to x

 {